blues/app-accelerators/31-temperature-and-smoke-detector/README.md

 ### MQ2 Sensor Connection

 This solution makes use of the an MQ2 sensor module, which detects smoke, as well as various gasses.
-Using the 3 male-to-female jumper wires, connect the MQ2 sensor to the Sparrow Reference Sensor board and the v5 converter as follows:
+Using the jumper wires, connect the MQ2 sensor to the Notecarrier F board and the v5 converter as follows:

-1. Solder a set of headers onto the 5v converter.
+1. Solder a set of header pins onto the 5v converter.
-1. Connetor a jumper to `GND` pad on the 5v converter and the other end  to a `GND` pin on the Notecarrier-F.
+1. Connetor a jumper to `GND` pad on the 5v converter and the other end  to a `GND` pin on the Notecarrier F.
-1. Connect a jumper to `GND` on the sensor and the other end  to a `GND` pin on the Notecarrier-F.
+1. Connect a jumper to `GND` on the sensor and the other end  to a `GND` pin on the Notecarrier F.
-2. Connect a jumper to `Vi` on the converter and the other end to  `F_3V3` on the Notecarrier-F.
+1. Connect a jumper to `Vi` on the converter and the other end to  `F_3V3` on the Notecarrier F.
-2. Connect a jumper to `Vo` on the converter and the other end to the  `VCC` pin on the MQ2 sensor.
+1. Connect a jumper to `Vo` on the converter and the other end to the  `VCC` pin on the MQ2 sensor.
-3. Connect a jumper to `A0` on the sensor and the other end to the `F_A0` pin on the Notecarrier-F.
+1. Connect a jumper to `A0` on the sensor and the other end to the `F_A0` pin on the Notecarrier F.
-4. The 4th pin on the sensor is left unconnected.
+1. The 4th pin on the sensor is left unconnected.

 ### Temperature Sensor Connection